-In the same ladies’ study, we recently began reading Becoming a Titus 2 Woman, and that’s really where this post stems from.
+In our ladies’ study group, we recently began reading Becoming a Titus 2 Woman, and that’s really where this post stems from.
 Today I was thinking about the difference between the words “mentor” and “disciple” and was curious if they were as synonymous as we use them in the Christian world.
 So, I turned to the good ‘ole Merriam-Webster dictionary and this is what I found:

 Mentor : a trusted counselor or guide

 Disciple : one who accepts and assists in spreading the doctrines of another

 Let’s stay on track here: If you are a woman, and a true follower of Christ, we are given a mission in Titus 2.
 It’s a big deal, people.
 You are probably familiar with the passage but just in case, here it is:

 But you are to proclaim things consistent with sound teaching.
 Older men are to be self-controlled, worthy of respect, sensible, and sound in faith, love, and endurance.
 In the same way, older women are to be reverent in behavior, not slanderers, not slaves to excessive drinking.
 They are to teach what is good, so that they may encourage the young women to love their husbands and to love their children, to be self-controlled, pure, workers at home, kind, and in submission to their husbands, so that God’s word will not be slandered.